SeriousGuy888/HatapediaSvelte/src/content/articles/Polar Port.md

 The town is quite isolated, with not much in terms of transporation links.
 It has a small dock for people arriving or leaving by boat, and it also has a nether portal whose hellside is connected to the *Stone Brick Nether Road Network*.
 A small tunnel through the iceberg at the back of the town is also available, built by [[Remy]] during his visit to Polar Port on `2024-01-11`.

-The other major building in the town is the governor's house, built by [[Billzo Shoom|Bill]] on the day of the town's founding.
+The other major building in the town is the governor's house, built by [[Billzo|Bill]] on the day of the town's founding.
 The governor's house is built next to the glacier, and it houses the governor of the province-level municipality.

 # Politics